 What are the tags that you want to assign to your texts?
 This is the first question you need to answer when you start working on your text classifier.

-Let’s take a simple example: you want to classify daily deals from different websites.
-In this example, your tags for the different deals might be:
+Let's take a simple example: you want to classify daily deals from different websites.
+In this example, your tags for the various deals might be:

 Now let's imagine that you are interested in sentiment analysis, you might want to have the following tags:

 In contrast, if you are interested in classifying support tickets for an e-commerce site, you might want to define these tags: